Senior Research in FGSS

 Junior Year

-Eligibility: Students wishing to write an honors thesis must have an average of at least B+ in all of the courses that count for the major.
+Eligibility: Students wishing to write an honors thesis must have a cumulative average of at least B+ in all of the courses that count for the major (students who have not achieved a B+ average should plan to undertake the one-semester essay project).
 These courses include the following:

 Senior Year

-By the last day of classes fall semester, or before, the student must present to her or his tutor a substantial piece of writing (at least 20 pp.) At this point the student and tutor will determine whether the work is of Honors quality.
-If not, the student may revise and submit the work as an essay which is required of all FGSS students who do not elect to write a thesis.
-Students will receive a grade for the Fall semester honors tutorial.
+By the last day of classes fall semester, or before, the student must present to her or his tutor a substantial piece of writing (at least 20 pages).
+At this point the student and tutor will determine whether the work is of Honors quality.
+If the material is not deemed of a quality suitable for honors, the student may revise and submit the work as a senior essay as part of their Senior Seminar.
+Students will nevertheless receive a grade for the Fall semester honors tutorial.

 Tutors responsible for finding Readers for Honors theses

-After consulting with the honors candidate, the tutor will be in contact with the Chair of FGSS (who will consult the core faculty) about possible readers.
-The tutor will then secure readers.
-Ideally, the tutor and one reader (preferably both) will be members of the FGSS faculty.
+After consulting with the honors candidate, the tutor will be in contact with the Chair of FGSS (who will consult the core faculty) about two or three possible readers.
+The chair will then secure readers.
+Ideally, the tutor and at least one reader will be members of the FGSS faculty.
 Each of these readers will submit an evaluation of the thesis, a copy of which will be sent to the student and a recommendation regarding Honors, which should be sent to the FGSS office and which the student will not see.

 The tutor must submit both a grade for the thesis tutorial and a recommendation for Honors (Credit, Honors, High Honors).
 The recommendation regarding the award of Honors should be sent to the FGSS office.
 The tutor will also submit an evaluation of the thesis, a copy of which will be sent to the student.